Expertium/expertium.github.io/Benchmark.md

 ![AUC](https://github.com/user-attachments/assets/ff9261e9-1779-48f4-8e5b-545e7adb9578)

 Higher is better.
-Black caps are 99% confidence intervals.
+Black caps are 99% confidence intervals.  <br />
 Now ranking is very different.
-This isn't too surprising, considering that AUC is completely uncorrelated with both RMSE and log loss.
+This isn't too surprising, considering that AUC is completely uncorrelated with both RMSE and log loss. <br />
 It's interesting that the AUC score of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
 Granted, 0.631 is not that impressive either.
-In fact, all spaced repetition algorithms have rather unimpressive AUC scores.
+In fact, all spaced repetition algorithms have rather unimpressive AUC scores. <br />
 Unsurprisingly, AVG has an AUC score close to 0.5.
-Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards.
+Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards. <br />
 It is somewhat surprising that NN-17 has a relatively low AUC score, given that it combines the best of both worlds - a model of human memory, supplemented with a neural network.
-Granted, the goal  was not to create the perfect algorithm; rather, the goal was to emulate SM-17, but still.
+Granted, the goal  was not to create the perfect algorithm; rather, the goal was to emulate <br />SM-17, but still. <br />
 LMSherlock's implementation of Transformer doesn't perform well according to all 3 metrics, so if any neural network experts think, "I bet I can do better!", they are welcome!

 Let's address GRU-P. As you can see, it outperforms all other algorithms by all three metrics.
 So you're probably wondering "If predicting R directly is better than predicting an intermediate value first, why not do that?".
 Here's what happens when you let an algorithm predict R directly.

 These are forgetting curves that GRU-P generated for different users.
 Only one of them makes sense.
 S-shaped (number 1) curve is not what an actual forgetting curve looks like, according to most (all?) research.
 A curve that becomes flat (number 2) not only makes no sense, but is also unusable in practice, it could result in infinitely long intervals when used for scheduling.
 A curve with a maximum that is not at time=0 (number 3) makes no sense either, unless it's a superposition of two different curves.
 Only number 4 is a proper forgetting curve.
 So while GRU-P outperforms all other algorithms, it's not usable in practice as it could result in all kinds of strange behavior.

 ## Discussion

 Caveats:

 1. We cannot benchmark proprietary algorithms, such as the latest SuperMemo algorithms.

 2. There are algorithms that require extra features, such as HLR with Duolingo's lexeme tags or [KAR3L](https://arxiv.org/pdf/2402.12291.pdf), which uses not only interval lengths and grades but also the text of the card and mildly outperforms FSRS v4 (though it's unknown whether it outperforms FSRS-4.5 and FSRS-5), according to the paper.
 Such algorithms can be more accurate than FSRS when given the necessary information, but they cannot be benchmarked on our dataset.
 Only algorithms that use interval lengths and grades can be benchmarked since no other features are available.